geoserver/geoserver-cloud/README.md

 ## Quick start

-You can easiliy deploy and test locally GeoServer Cloud after cloning these repo on your computer by running the following command:
+You can easily deploy and test locally GeoServer Cloud after cloning this repository on your computer by running the following command:

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose-shared_datadir.yml up -d